SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M03Lab01_Publishing_events.md

 3. Edit the function

     -  Identify the following lines in the code and remove them.
-Do not remove any lines between the following lines.
+Do not remove any lines between the following:

 			string name = req.Query["name"];